yhagio/tutorialedge.net/content/javascript/best-books-for-learning-react.md

 +++
 draft = true
 date = "2017-09-11T18:53:10+01:00"
-title = "The Best Books For Learning React" desc = "The definitive list of all the books you should buy if you want to master the art of programming React applications" author = "Elliot Forbes" tags = ["react", "javascript", "books"]
+title = "The Best Books For Learning React and React Native" desc = "The definitive list of all the books you should buy if you want to master the art of programming React applications" author = "Elliot Forbes" tags = ["react", "javascript", "books"]